kirankv187/stock-market-kafka-project/README.md

 Intoduction

-In this project, you will execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.
+In this project, we will execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.

 We are going to use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.